stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 Having each `RequestRenderable` be aware of which wrapper view is needed might be annoying, and ends up making our functions less re-usable across different contexts.

-But we can re-use the interface (again, similar to the middleware pattern).
+_But,_ we can re-use the interface (similar to the middleware pattern).

 ```go
 func HTML(renderable RequestRenderable) RequestRenderable {